Ellie Sattler: Jurassic World Dominion

 Ellie and Mark have divorced and their children are now in college.
-She enjoys her newfound freedom, and now works as a soil scientist.
+She enjoys her new-found freedom and now works as a soil scientist.
 She launches an investigation when giant locusts emerge and begin rapidly consuming crops, threatening the world's food supply.
 Ellie learns that the insects are bypassing crops which use Biosyn's seeds, leading her to suspect that the company has engineered the insects to boost its own profits.

-Grant, now an older man with no family, has continued his work in paleontology.
-He and Ellie have not seen each other for some time.
+Grant, who is now an older man, with no family, has continued his work in paleontology.
+He and Ellie have not seen each other for sometime.
 She visits him at his dig site in Utah and convinces him to accompany her to Biosyn's headquarters in Italy, to look for incriminating evidence.
 They receive help from Malcolm, who now works for the company as an in-house philosopher.
-While at Biosyn, Ellie and Grant meet Maisie Lockwood (whom Ellie had met years before when she was a baby with her deceased mother Charlotte) and her adoptive parents, Owen Grady and Claire Dearing.
+While at Biosyn, Ellie and Grant meet Maisie Lockwood and her adoptive parents, Owen Grady and Claire Dearing.
+Ellie reveals that she was good friends with Maisie's mother, Charlotte, before her death.
 Biosyn is eventually brought down.
-Grant and Ellie rekindle their romance, and prepare to testify against Biosyn in Washington, D.C.
+Grant and Ellie rekindle their romantic relationship, and prepare to testify against Biosyn in Washington, D.C.